 The distribution by income deciles of the equivalent variation for each reform (using the 1999 system as a baseline) is presented in Table 9.
-Households lose, on average, 262€under the 1998 system, a figure which increases for the top income deciles.
+Households lose, on average, $262\varepsilon$ under the 1998 system, a figure which increases for the top income deciles.
 By contrast, the BIFT schemes produce significant improvements in terms of average welfare, as the considerable positive equivalent variations for the lowest deciles compensate for the losses suffered by the top deciles.
-The BIFT schemes produce average equivalent variation figures of 1,379€(for a tax rate of 46%), 995 $\in$ (38), 611 $\in$ (30) and 367 $\in$ (25).
+The BIFT schemes produce average equivalent variation figures of 1,379 $\varepsilon$ (for a tax rate of 46%), 995 $\varepsilon$ (38%), 611 $\varepsilon$ (30%) and 367 $\varepsilon$ (25%).
 Under VMFT schemes, there is a slight increase in average welfare, due to the positive sums computed for the deciles from 5 to 8-9.